bytes1/satai/README.md

 - **Bitcoin Layer Integration** – Direct interaction with Bitcoin liquidity via Stacks smart contracts.
 - **Secure & Trustless** – Leverages Stacks' decentralized architecture for secure transactions.

+## Technical Architecture

+SatAI is built on a robust foundation that combines AI language models with blockchain technology:

+- **AI Engine**: Powered by advanced language models to understand and process natural language inputs
+- **Blockchain Interface**: Direct integration with Stacks blockchain and sBTC protocols
+- **Wallet Connectors**: Support for multiple wallet providers including Hiro Wallet, Xverse, and others
+- **API Layer**: Real-time data retrieval from cryptocurrency markets and blockchain explorers
+- **Security Layer**: End-to-end encryption and zero knowledge of private keys

+Currently, two API models are integrated into Satai: TogetherAI and Google Gemini.
+Initially, some issues were encountered while using TogetherAI, so Gemini was also integrated.
+However, Gemini has some rate limit issues.

+Below is the roadmap outlining my planned integrations with SatAI.

+- **Inbuilt Smart Wallet:** Transitioning beyond external wallet dependency by integrating a dedicated, user-friendly smart wallet directly within SatAI.
+This will significantly streamline the onboarding process for all users, especially those new to blockchain.
+- **sBTC Application Hub:** Integrating multiple sBTC-related applications (DeFi protocols, marketplaces, etc.) directly into SatAI.
+Users will be able to interact with these external applications using natural language commands through SatAI, eliminating the need to switch between different interfaces.
+- **DeFi Strategy Implementation:** Enabling users to discover, understand, and potentially execute various DeFi strategies involving sBTC directly via the SatAI interface.
+- **Complete BTC-to-sBTC Conversion:** Fully implementing and simplifying the process for converting native Bitcoin (BTC) into sBTC within the agent, making it easier to bring Bitcoin liquidity onto the Stacks layer.
+- **Expanded External Wallet Support:** Alongside the inbuilt wallet, we will continue to add support for a wider range of popular Stacks and Bitcoin wallets.
+- **Advanced Analytics & Portfolio Management:** Introducing tools for deeper transaction insights, portfolio performance tracking, and yield opportunity identification.
+- **Improved Natural Language Understanding:** Continuously refining the AI model to understand more complex queries and execute multi-step operations across integrated applications.
+- **Mobile Accessibility:** Developing dedicated mobile applications for on-the-go access to SatAI.

 ## Getting Started

 ### Prerequisites